Small Business Development Training

 We’re Here to Support Small Business!

 Starting a new business is a very exciting prospect, one that requires research, preparation, and often times hard work.
-The rewards are plenty: be your own boss, profit from your own labors, provide jobs for your community; provide valued services or products for your community, to name a few.
-There are risks to be sure; the most obvious being risking hard saved capital and maybe a less obvious risk is personal sacrifice.
-Starting your own business will likely cost more money than you think and will take up more of your personal time and resources than you plan.
+It will likely cost more money than you think and will take up more of your personal time and resources than you plan.
 So why do it?
-When you succeed the success is yours!
+The rewards are plenty: be your own boss, profit from your own labors, provide jobs for your community, offer valued services or products… Plus, when you succeed the success is yours!

 Your path to small business ownership may look something like this: